jbrudvik/baller/README.md

 For a more detailed example, [see an existing ball](https://github.com/jbrudvik/vim-config).

-Balls require no dependencies other than Bash and Git.
+Balls assume a Bash environment with `git` installed.

 ## Install Baller